angular/angular/aio/content/guide/http.md

 You can run the <live-example></live-example> that accompanies this guide.

-The sample app does not require a data server.
+The sample application does not require a data server.
 It relies on the
 [Angular _in-memory-web-api_](https://github.com/angular/in-memory-web-api/blob/master/README.md),
 which replaces the _HttpClient_ module's `HttpBackend`.